Chia-Network/chia-blockchain/electron-wix/README.md

 ## Build script

-Edit the version number in `config.ps1`.
+- Edit the version number in `config.ps1`.
+- Make sure any prerequisite executables are downloaded and placed in the `prerequisites` folder.
+Refer to the [readme.md](./prerequisites/readme.md) there for details.

 ````PowerShell
 # from the electron-wix folder